n1cklarosa/blog.nicklarosa.net/content/articles/easy-wordpress-docker-compose/index.md

 ### Initial Setup

-Clone this repo or download the zip directly.
+Clone this repo or download the zip directly then un-compress it.

 ###### For Mac and Linux